Lapin0t/phd-manuscript/main/02_games.typ

 === Categorical Structure

-In order to make (half-)games into proper categories, we will define their morphisms.
-As games are parametrized over sets of positions, game morphisms could be naturally defined parametrized over position morphisms, in the displayed style of Benedikt Ahrens and Peter Lumsdaine~#mcite(<AhrensL19>), but I will resist the urge to dive too deeply into the structure of games and leave most of it for further work to expose.
-Indeed we will require none of it for our main goal of proving OGS correct.
+In order to make (half-)games into a proper category, we will define their morphisms.
+As games are parametrized over sets of positions, game morphisms could be naturally defined as parametrized over position morphisms, in the displayed style of Benedikt Ahrens and Peter Lumsdaine~#mcite(<AhrensL19>),
+#tom[Normalement ça se fait pas trop de donner les prénoms, et chuis un peu
+d'accord que ça devient vite lourd.] but I will resist the urge to dive too deeply into the structure of games and leave most of it for further work to expose.
+Indeed, we will require none of it for our main goal of proving correctness of OGS.
 Moreover, as already noted by Pierre-Évariste Dagand and Conor McBride~#mcite(<DagandM13>, supplement: "Sec.
-1.3") in the similar setting of indexed containers, the extremely rich structures at play require advanced concepts to faithfully describe, such as framed bicategories and two-sided fibrations.
+1.3") in the similar setting of indexed containers, describing the extremely rich structures at play requires advanced concepts, such as framed bicategories and two-sided fibrations.

 #peio["simulation" vs "morphism"?]